P-Louw/Znake/README.md

 ## Snake - zig

-Attempt at writing snake in zig.
+Simple snake version written in zig using [SDL-zig](https://github.com/MasterQ32/SDL.zig) for bindings and a few wrapper functions.